Language policy in Ukraine: Law declared unconstitutional

 On 10 July 2014, 57 parliamentary deputies appealed the Constitutional Court of Ukraine to review the 2012 law "On the principles of the state language policy".
 On 10 October 2014, the court opened the proceedings on the constitutionality of the law.
 On 14 December 2016, the Constitutional Court ended the oral proceedings, and on 13 January 2017, moved to the closed part of the process.
 On 28 February 2018, the Constitutional Court of Ukraine ruled the law unconstitutional.

-2015 Decommunization law
+2015 "Decommunization Laws"

 In April 2015, the Verkhovna Rada passed a law banning communist as well as Nazi propaganda and symbols.
 The names of cities, villages, streets and squares that referred to communist slogans and leaders fell under the ban and had to be changed.
 According to Volodymyr Viatrovych, who had inspired the law, in October 2016 Ukraine's toponymy had undergone a complete process of decommunization, including in the Donbas region.
 Former Dnipropetrovsk became Dnipro, and Kirovohrad became Kropyvnytskyi.

 The de-Russification of Ukrainian toponymy implied also the removal from railways and airports of any information board written in Russian; as of December 2016, all information had to be given only in Ukrainian and English.
 Free Ukrainian language courses for civil servants working in the Donetsk regional administration were organised, and from January 2017 Ukrainian became the only language of official and interpersonal communication in public institutions.